Adejumok/Adejumok/README.md

 ### Hi there 👋
 - 😄 Software engineer & data scientist with a passion for building impactful solutions.
-- 💻 Strong background in [mention relevant programming languages or technologies].
+- 💻 Strong background in Java, Python, JavaScript, R, Spring Boot, Django, React.
 Experienced in full-stack development, collaborating to deliver high-quality software applications.

 - 💻 On the software engineering front, I have a strong background , and enjoy building scalable, efficient, and user-centric applications.
 I thrive in full-stack development, collaborating with cross-functional teams to deliver high-quality software solutions.